Flash-X/Flash-X-docs/sphinx/source/disclaimers.rst

 Current Status and Disclaimers
 ============

+The *Developer's Guide* included at the end is work in progress.
+It is incomplete, but the information included is valid.
+Please check back frequently for updates if you are developing code for |flashx|

 Some portions of |flashx| are undergoing rapid development because of which their description in the users's guide may become out of date periodically.
 The status of all major components, and persons who